BenLorantfy/nestjs-zod/README.md

 `nestjs-zod` supports `codecs`.
 If the `codec: true` option is used when creating the zod DTO, then `parse` will be used for request bodies, and `encode` will be used when serializing response bodies.

-`codecs` can allow using _one_ zod schema, instead of two, for both the request and response
+`codecs` can enable, in some cases, using _one_ zod schema, instead of two, for both the request and response

 ```ts
 const stringToDate = z.codec(